Sports

 Introducing the Mount Rushmore of Maryland sports

-When The Baltimore Sun and Babe Ruth Museum teamed as much as creating the Mount Rushmore of Maryland sports activities, the purpose turned into to perceive the country’s four most enduring athletic icons.
-As it turns out, that’s now not as easy as it sounds.
-After a set of local sports professionals and online voting helped winnow a group of about 250 contenders to ten finalists, the Mount Rushmore committee could not decide simply 4 athletes.
+When The Baltimore Sun and Babe Ruth Museum teamed as much as creating the Mount Rushmore of Maryland sports activities, the purpose was perceiving the country’s four most enduring athletic icons.
+As it turns out, that’s not as easy as it sounds.
+After a set of local sports professionals and online voting helped winnow a group of about 250 contenders to ten finalists, the Mount Rushmore committee could not decide simply four athletes.
 So it went with six: Ray Lewis, Michael Phelps, Cal Ripken Jr., Brooks Robinson, Babe Ruth, and Johnny Unitas.

-The Babe Ruth Museum shows off honoring the selections opens to the public at 10 a.M.
-Saturday and could run through March.
-The admission fee to the museum is $10 for adults, $eight for seniors and military contributors, and $five for kids a long time 5 to 16.
-Group prices also are available.
-The museum is open daily thru September from 10 a.M.
-To five p.M. (and seven p.M.
+The Babe Ruth Museum shows off honoring the selections and opens to the public at 10 a.m. on Saturday and could run through March.
+The admission fee to the museum is $10 for adults, $eight for seniors and military contributors, and $five for kids aged 5 to 16.
+Group prices are also available.
+The museum is open daily from 10 a.m. through September to five p.m. (and seven p.m.
 For Orioles domestic nighttime video games).

 Mount Rushmore

-“We assume that every network has a Mount Rushmore of nearby sports,” said Mike Gibbons, the museum’s former executive director, and contemporary director emeritus and historian.
+“We assume that every network has a Mount Rushmore of nearby sports,” said Mike Gibbons, the museum’s former executive director, contemporary director emeritus, and historian.
 “That is a dialogue that goes on casually in bars and guy caves and stuff like that consistently: ‘If you could select your top men, who would they be?’
-And it’s quite an interesting dialogue usually.
-But we suppose here in Maryland that we have a superb and unique sports lifestyle, sports historical past, as is represented by way of the six athletes who we’re honoring as our Mount Rushmore of neighborhood sports activities.”
+And it’s usually quite an interesting dialogue.
+But we suppose here in Maryland that we have a superb and unique sports lifestyle and historical sports past, represented by the six athletes we’re honoring as our Mount Rushmore of neighborhood sports activities.”

 Related Articles :

 I’m sitting in a sauna in the Philippines, muscles loose from a massage, but I can’t relax.
-There’s a 20-something woman seated to my left, and I’m finding it hard to sit in such a small space with a fellow traveler in silence.
+There’s a 20-something woman seated to my left, and I’m finding it hard to sit in such a small space in silence with a fellow traveler.
 I’m torn between feeling like I should say something and not wanting to interrupt her peace.
 It only takes a couple of minutes before I crack.
 I’m too curious.
 I want to know where she’s from and what brought her to this sauna in Makati, the cultural hub of Metro Manila, Philippines — other than spa services that cost a fraction of what they would in many other major cities.
-I soon find out that she’s Mollie Bylett, the person behind the website.
+I soon discovered she was Mollie Bylett, the person behind the website.
 Where’s Mollie?
-She has what is possibly the most envied and romanticized job in the world: travel blogger (#livingthedream).
+She has the most envied and romanticized job in the world: travel blogger (#livingthedream).
 As we chat, a spa attendant brings Bylett ice water and me a pot of black tea, and I sit on my hot wooden bench, trying to balance my curiosity with my desire not to be rude.
-I’ve never met a travel blogger before, but like anyone who has experienced wanderlust, I’ve had a fantasy or two about being paid to journey around the world.
+I’ve never met a travel blogger before, but like anyone who has experienced wanderlust, I’ve fantasized about being paid to journey around the world.
 My questions are scrolling through my head like post-game scores on ESPN.
 How do you make money from this?
-What does your work actually entail?
-Is it really as glamorous as it seems?
-The answer to that last question probably seems like a resounding “duh” — I’m talking to her in a spa, after all.
-Yet like most things, the answer is not as straightforward as one might think.
+What does your work entail?
+Is it as glamorous as it seems?
+The answer to that last question probably seems like a resounding “duh” — I’m talking to her in a spa.
+Yet, like most things, the answer is not as straightforward as one might think.
 This sauna trip isn’t part of Bylett’s daily schedule.
-In fact, she’s been on the go for four-plus months, and it’s a much-needed break from the energy — and yes, work — that goes into her job.
-According to Travel + Leisure, this is a woman who actually skipped a flight to Palawan (aka the world’s best island, according to Travel + Leisure) earlier in the day because she was itching to head home to the London area instead.
+She’s been on the go for four-plus months, and it’s a much-needed break from the energy — and yes, work — that goes into her job.
+According to Travel + Leisure, this woman skipped a flight to Palawan (aka the world’s best island, according to Travel + Leisure) earlier in the day because she was itching to head home to the London area instead.
 Bylett is used to people wondering what she “actually” does, not to mention the misconception that she jets around the world taking one beautiful photo after another for her website, Where’s Mollie?, and social media — probably in between Mai Tais.
-What people don’t realize, though, is how much work it took to get her to the point where she could make travel blogging her full-time job.
+What people don’t realize, though, is how much work it took to get her to the point where she could make Travel blogging her full-time job.
 The three-and-a-half-year process was “hard work, and at times soul-destroying,” she tells Bustle in an email after getting home.
-Until six months ago, she labored over her blog while running an eyelash extension business that she had set up.
+Until six months ago, she labored over her blog while running an eyelash extension business she had set up.
 I never really had a day off, and … I would burn out a lot and not have the bank balance to show for it.
-“I never really had a day off, and whilst I didn’t mind because I was passionate about everything I was doing, I would burn out a lot and not have the bank balance to show for it,” she says.
-“But the strength in that frustration has definitely led me to where I am now.”
+“I never really had a day off, and while I didn’t mind because I was passionate about everything I was doing, I would burn out a lot and not have the bank balance to show for it,” she says.
+“But the strength in that frustration has led me to where I am now.”
 That strength has been paying off.
-Bylett has been to 36 countries so far, amassed nearly 50,000 Instagram followers at the time of this writing, and attracted sponsors like GoPro.
+Bylett has been to 36 countries so far, amassed nearly 50,000 Instagram followers at this time, and attracted sponsors like GoPro.
 Still, travel blogging continues to take real work.
 Her days might not be spent in an office, but her hours are busy.
 Separating work and personal time is an ongoing struggle.
 “As with anyone self-employed, it’s tough to switch off because there’s always something that you can be doing to better your business,” she says, adding that she “definitely [works] beyond the hours of a 9-5.”
 There’s a lot to be done, including writing posts for her website, shooting and editing photos and videos, working with sponsors, and engaging with her audience, among other tasks.
 What makes finding that balance especially tough in Bylett’s case is that she loves everything she does.
 That might not sound like a problem, but it definitely can be.
 “It’s challenging to enforce that discipline, but I’ve learned the hard way a couple of times by getting pretty ill,” she says.
-Bylett recognizes how privileged she is to be doing what she does, though.
-She says the best parts of her job are the people she gets to meet and the countries she has the chance to explore.
+Bylett recognizes how privileged she is to be doing what she does.
+She says the best parts of her job are the people she meets and the countries she can explore.
 Plus, she would be documenting her trips no matter what.
 “I travel and create content because it’s a personal passion,” she says.
 “I think I would need to vacation to a cardboard box not to get my camera out!”
-Wherever the destination, Bylett makes a conscious effort to be open about the realities of her job, like the fact that she got lonely at times during her recent 18-week solo trip or that sometimes she gets sick on the road.
+Wherever the destination, Bylett makes a conscious effort to be open about the realities of her job, like the fact that she got lonely during her recent 18-week solo trip or that sometimes she gets sick on the road.
 “I’m honest about everything,” she says.
-“I don’t cover up the bad times, and I use things like my Instagram stories as a way to share the behind-the-scenes details to avoid jealousy and keep it real!”
+“I don’t cover up the bad times, and I use things like my Instagram stories to share the behind-the-scenes details to avoid jealousy and keep it real!”
 Bylett even wrote an entire post on her blog in 2016 about the “downsides to a life filled with travel.”
-Fabulous as it sounds in theory, all that adventure takes a toll, whether it be detracting from personal relationships or making it harder to find satisfaction in the normal grind.
-Plus, when travel is your job, it changes your definition of a getaway.
-“A vacation for me is actually time at home, the opposite to what one would think!”
+Fabulous as it sounds in theory, all that adventure takes a toll, whether detracting from personal relationships or making it harder to find satisfaction in the normal grind.
+Plus, when Travel is your job, it changes your definition of a getaway.
+“A vacation for me is time at home, the opposite of what one would think!”
 Bylett says.
-Even with its downsides, travel blogging is still clearly the dream for her.
+Despite its downsides, travel blogging is still clearly the dream for her.
 But don’t let the stunning photos fool you: Living the dream is work, too.

-During his 17 years with the Ravens, Lewis becomes venerated as NFL Defensive Player of the Year twice, selected to the Pro Bowl thirteen instances, and voted a first-group All-Pro linebacker seven instances.
-He may be inducted into the Pro Football Hall of Fame in August.
+During his 17 years with the Ravens, Lewis became venerated as NFL Defensive Player of the Year twice, was selected to the Pro Bowl thirteen times, was voted a first-group All-Pro linebacker seven times, may be inducted into the Pro Football Hall of Fame, and in August.

 Top 10 Maryland athletes in The Sun’s 175-year records